Reimagining the Paywall Experience

 Personal Feedback Survey

-After the fellowship program ended, I sent an anonymous survey to my team to gather their feedback on what I did well and what I could improve on.
+After the fellowship program ended, I sent an anonymous survey to my team to gather their feedback on what I did well and what I could improve on, both as a team leader and designer.

 "Maybe being more assertive in following up with the tasks and motivating people to finish them"